thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/React_Tools.notes.md

 ## How does React JSX work?

 Under the hood, React JSX transforms HTML-like elements, attributes, and children into arguments that are passed to the `React.createElement()` function.
-Both HTML tags and React component classes can be transformed from JSX to JavaScript.
+As you'll see, both HTML tags and React component classes can be transformed from JSX to JavaScript.

-For the following code examples, use the [Babel REPL](https://babeljs.io/repl/) to transpile the React JSX code example into JavaScript.
-Type each code example out *by hand*.
-Then write down your answers to each question.
+For the following code examples, use the [Babel REPL](https://babeljs.io/repl/) to transpile the React JSX into JavaScript.
+Type each code example out *by hand* and then write down your answers to each question.

 ### HTML tag

-HTML tags use a lowercase JSX tag name.
-Remember, `class` and `for` are reserved keywords in JavaScript so `className` and `htmlFor` must be used instead.
+As you might expect, an HTML tag uses a lowercase JSX tag name.
+Remember, `class` and `for` are reserved keywords in JavaScript, so instead `className` and `htmlFor` must be used for attributes.

 ```jsx
 const element = <p className="bold">Tokyo Dog</p>;
 ```

-* How many `ReactElement` objects are created?
+- How many `ReactElement` objects are created?
-* What are their `type`, `props`, and `children`?
+- What are their `type`, `props`, and `children`?
-* **True or False:** Babel adds `use strict;` at the top of the transpiled output.
+- **True or False:** Babel adds `use strict;` at the top of the transpiled output.

 ### Nested HTML tags